leifos-gmbh/ILIAS/Services/AdvancedMetaData/ROADMAP.md

 This class then takes the universal properties from the dummy object, the type-specific properties it reads out itself, and creates from them the actual data object for the field definition.

+#### API

+Currently, AdvancedMetaData is used by consumers mainly via various different static methods, distributed across a few classes.
+A cleaner, centralized API should be offered, organized around concrete use cases for the metadata.
+A small part of this, for the use of custom metadata in KS data tables, has already been implemented.

+The API should in particular offer the option to search for objects with specific values for a given field.

 ## Long Term